Forgetting is Everywhere: Learning and inference processes

 \subsection{Learning as a stochastic process}

-The stochasticity of the environment induces stochasticity in the learner's state evolution; as the learner interacts with the environment, the sequence $\{Z_t\}$ forms a stochastic process.
-Since each state $Z_t$ defines an induced future distribution $q(H^{t+1:\infty}\mid Z_t, H_{0:t})$, the sequence of induced future distributions over time also forms a stochastic process.
-Equivalently, the distribution over learner states at time $t$ defines a distribution over distributions of futures, capturing the learner's evolving uncertainty about possible continuations.
-This is illustrated in \Cref{fig:conditional_futures}. \begin{takeaway} \emph{The stochastic sequence of observations drives a stochastic evolution of states $\{Z_t\}$, which in turn induces a stochastic evolution of induced future distributions $\{q(H^{t+1:\infty}\mid Z_{t}, H_{0:t})\}$.} \end{takeaway}
+Throughout the interaction process, the sequence $\{Z_t\}$ generates a stochastic process over predictive distributions.
+Thus, the distribution over learner states at time $t$ defines a distribution over predictive distributions (illustrated in \Cref{fig:conditional_futures}).

-\paragraph{Interpretation across learning paradigms.} The abstract variables $(X_t, Y_t, Z_t)$ admit natural interpretations across learning settings.
-In supervised learning, $X_t$ denotes (current input, previous target) pairs and $Y_t$ the learner's output in response to the previous input; in RL, $X_t$ contains states and rewards while $Y_t$ are actions; in generative modelling, $Y_t$ directly models $X_t$.
+\paragraph{Interpretation across learning paradigms.} \looseness=-1 The variables $(X_t, Y_t, Z_t)$ admit natural interpretations across learning settings, summarised in \Cref{tab:framework}.
+In supervised learning, $X_t$ denotes (current input, previous target) pairs and $Y_t$ is the learner's output in response to $X_{t-1}$; in RL, $X_t$ contains observations and rewards while $Y_t$ are actions.
+Across these paradigms, the learner state $Z_t$ encapsulates all the learner's contents (including parameters, buffers, etc.).

-The learner state $Z_t$ encapsulates all contents of the learner (including parameters, latent variables, buffers, etc.).
-Distinct modes of operation correspond to different update rules: in training (update rule $u$), both the learner's belief and auxiliary structures may adapt; in inference ($u'$), the learner's belief remains fixed while transient components continue to evolve.

-For example, in a supervised classification setting, $X_t$ consists of a (current input, previous target) pair, $Y_t$ is the label predicted by the learner given $X_{t-1}$, and $Z_t$ may represent parameters and momenta.
-The learning-mode update $u$ performs gradient steps on a loss that compares the observed and predicted labels.
-The inference-mode update $u'$ does not change the parameters and momenta.
+\looseness=-1 For example, in a supervised setting, $X_t$ contains the input $x_t$ and the target $y_{t-1}$ for the previous input.
+The learner's output $Y_t$ is conditionally generated from the previous observation $X_{t-1}$ and is interpreted as a prediction on $x_{t-1}$.
+The environment then produces $X_t$, revealing the true label $y_{t-1}$ associated with prediction $Y_t$ and presents the next input $x_t$.
+The learner state $Z_t$ is updated in learning-mode via $u$, and the inference-mode update $u'$ can be used to derive the predictive distribution of the state $Z_t$ at any time.
+Both $u$ and $u'$ are conditioned upon $(Z_{t-1}, X_t,Y_t)$.

-Thus, while the same symbols are used throughout, their interpretation shifts depending on the paradigm.
-What remains consistent is the structural principle: the learner generates $Y_t$ conditioned on $(Z_{t-1}, X_{t-1})$, the environment supplies the observation $X_t$, and the state $Z_t$ evolves via $u$.
-This defines a single stochastic-process formalism that encompasses general learning processes.
+\looseness=-1 While the same symbols are used throughout, their interpretation shifts depending on the paradigm.
+What remains consistent is the structure of the interaction process.
+This allows us to represent general learning processes with a single stochastic-process formalism that details the evolution of the inputs $X_t$, outputs $Y_t$, and the learner's state $Z_t$.